Sidkhanna96/Blog/System Design/OOP Design Patterns.md

 ```

-- Summary -> Publisher is calling the subscriber class at some point to notify when an action happens
+- Summary -> The Subscribers are attched to the publishers state management array, Publisher is calling the subscriber classes notification system

 # Structural: Assemble objects and classes in larger structures